OSH Answers Fact Sheets

 Temporary hearing loss:

 Also known as temporary threshold shift (TTS) which occurs immediately after exposure to a high level of noise.
 There is gradual recovery when the affected person spends time in a quiet place.
-Complete recovery may take several hours.
+Complete recovery may take several hours or days (up to 48 hours).

 Permanent hearing loss:

-Permanent hearing loss, also known as permanent threshold shift (PTS), progresses constantly as noise exposure continues month after month and year after year.
+Permanent hearing loss, also known as permanent threshold shift (PTS), usually progresses constantly as noise exposure continues month after month and year after year.
+Most individuals do not notice the impairment at first.
 The hearing impairment is noticeable only when it is substantial enough to interfere with routine activities.
-At this stage, a permanent and irreversible hearing damage has occurred.
-Noise-induced hearing damage cannot be cured by medical treatment and worsens as noise exposure continues.
+At this stage, permanent and irreversible hearing damage has occurred.
+Noise-induced hearing damage cannot be cured by medical treatment and worsens as the noise exposure continues.

 The main characteristics of noise-induced hearing loss are:

-- Noise-induced hearing loss is a cumulative process: both level of noise and exposure time over a worker's work history are important factors.
+- Noise-induced hearing loss is a cumulative process: factors that determine hearing loss include the overall noise levels, the composition (characteristics) of the noise, the exposure time over a typical work day, and the worker's work history (days, weeks, years).

 - Noise-induced hearing loss occurs randomly in exposed persons.